-If the signature will be older than 12 months on the day you plan to return to the U.S., bring your most recently issued Form I-20 to Interntational Student Services during our Drop-In Hours to request a travel signature.
+If the signature will be older than 12 months on the day you plan to return to the U.S., bring your most recently issued Form I-20 to Interntational Student Services (ISS) during our drop-in hours (login required) to request a travel signature.

-Students who cannot bring their I-20 in during Drop In Hours can leave their Form I-20 at International Student Services Office.
+Students who cannot bring their I-20 in during drop-in hours can leave their Form I-20 at the ISS office.
 It will take one week for ISS to process the signature request.
 If you are departing the U.S. in less than one week, you can either give permission for a friend to pick up your Form I-20 or provide a prepaid express mail shipping label.
 To have your Form I-20 shipped to you, follow the instructions to complete an express mail shipping label.
-Either submit the label with the signature request, or email label to email@example.com.
+Either submit the label with the signature request or email label to email@example.com.

 How to Apply for a New F-1 Visa

 Make an appointment at the U.S. embassy/consulate in your home country.
 Applicants for F-1 visas are given priority for visa interview appointments; however, you must consider the time it will take to issue the visa stamp and return your passport to you.
 Check the Department of State website for visa appointment and processing wait times.

 *Passport holders of Canada or Bermuda are not required to apply for an F-1 visa; entry to the U.S. will be processed as an F-1 visa holder based on your Form I-20, I-901 (SEVIS) fee receipt, and valid passport.

 Please check with the embassy/consulate where you will be applying to verify the required application documents and procedures.

 Here is a list of all U.S. Embassies and Consulates.
 Information on how to apply for an F1 visa is available online or at the embassy/consulate.
 All male applicants must also complete and submit the DS-157 form available online or at the embassy/consulate.